 There’s no question about it, one of the strongest choices you can make when it’s time to put a roof on your new home is a slate roof.
 A slate roof that’s installed correctly and maintained with care will last more than a lifetime; slate roofing regularly lasts well over 100 years, and it makes your home look elegant and classy.
 Plus, whether they’re made from natural materials or composition roof materials, slate roof tiles are very green, and come in a wide range of designer options.
 And, not only do the natural colors of slate tiles look great, but they’re easy to paint, making them a good choice for the homeowner who wants a more diverse and customizable house.

 But, with these awesome advantages comes a price.
 The best slate roofing materials can cost upwards of four times the cost of traditional asphalt shingle roofing, or even more.
 Fortunately, the high-end stuff isn’t necessary for every roof; there are plenty of great synthetic slate roof alternatives to natural stone.
 You can even get the same great look from tiles made from recyclables!
-Let’s break down the numbers you might expect to hear from a roofing contractor in Raleigh when you call to ask, “How much does a slate roof cost?”
+Let’s break down the numbers you might expect to hear from roofing companies when you call to ask, “How much does a slate roof cost?”

 Costs Involved in the Price of a Slate Roof

 Contracting jobs rarely come at the same price for different customers; this is because each and every job is going to have different demands.
 Obviously, a larger roof is going to cost more money, but it’s not just the materials.
 There can be a few factors that play into how much your slate roof will cost.